November 20, 2019

 Each person you add increases the complexity of communication non-linearly.
 With three people you've got three relationships, with four people you've got six relationships, and with 10 people you've got 45 relationships.

-At some point, the number of relationships at a growing organization becomes too unwieldy to expect organizational coherence and you've got a case of the left hand not knowing what the right hand is doing.
+At some point, the number of relationships at a growing organization makes it unreasonable to expect organizational coherence from an oral culture.
+You end up with a case of the left hand not knowing what the right hand is doing.
 Fortunately, there is a solution to this problem, though it requires changing what made you successful at a small scale: you've got to commit to a written culture.

 A written culture looks like an organization that codifies its decisions and procedures in writing that is accessible to all at the company.
 Secret memos or private channels of communication does not make a written culture.
 The accessibility of information is as important a feature of a written culture as the writing itself.